(Pocket-lint) - Lego announced back in March 2020 it would be producing interactive Super Mario Lego sets in cahoots with Nintendo.

-Be warned though - there are 16 sets in all, and to get the full range will cost you well over $500/£500.
-However. you should be able to get enough to be getting on with for around $100/£100 - just getting the Starter Course will leave you wanting more as we've quickly found.
+There are now 17 sets in all, and to get the full range will cost you well over $500/£500.
+However. you should be able to get enough to be getting on with for around $100/£100 - just getting one of the Starter Courses will leave you wanting more.

-The main set features an interactive Mario figure and although he looks like a piece of Duplo, the Lego version of the Italian plumber stands around 7cm tall and features an LCD display, speakers, accelerometer, colour sensor and Bluetooth connectivity.
+These main sets feature an interactive Mario or Luigi figure and although he looks like a piece of Duplo, the Lego version of the Italian plumber stands around 7cm tall and features an LCD display, speakers, accelerometer, colour sensor and Bluetooth connectivity.

-Once powered up with two AAA batteries, Lego Mario can connect to an iOS or Android device, although a device isn't needed every time you play.
+Once powered up with two AAA batteries, this figure can connect to an iOS or Android device, although a device isn't needed every time you play.
 The connectivity element means you can interact with the sets that you build, collect coins, more time, and defeat enemies.

 Lego has also used the app to ditch the printed instruction manuals.